thomasdilts/SimplePodcastHost/README.md

 # SimplePodcastHost
 This is a simple php podcast host that fulfills all the needs for podcasting and uses NO database.
+Simplicity is very important if you decide to specialize the code for your specific use.
+Most programmers give up at the prospect of changing a very complex program.
 The only difference between this podcasting host and the many other hosts that cost a lot of money is:

 1. Analytics.
 No traffic analysis in this project.
 However you should have some sort of website analysis on your server anyway that can do the traffic analysis job.